JulienRobberechts/event-api/readme.md

 6. Refactor the code if it's useful and check all tests are still passing.
 7. Go back to step 2 to cover more use cases (happy path or errors).

-## third-party-api

-I choose to create an other server to emulate the third party api to be able to test it close to the real use case (real Http call and not local data).
-But I could have done a mock of an HTTP call.

 ## Http calls

-I used Axios for http calls because it's less work and a better syntax.
+I used Axios for http calls because it's less work, a better syntax and avoid some bugs.

 ## Testing strategy

+I've used different strategy for tests:

+### Controller tests

+[Tests on the controller](.\packages\server\controllers\trials-controller.test.js) check only the controller logic in isolation.
+The adapter to the third party api is mocked with Jest.

+### Route tests

+[Tests on the route](.\packages\server\routes\ongoingTrials.test.js) check the full endpoint (route, controller, adapter).
+The http calls are mocked with the library nock.

+### Manual tests

+[sample requests](.\packages\server\tests\manual\ongoingTrials.http) can help to make some smoke tests.